Rosneft: Oil spills

 The Russian branch of Greenpeace called Rosneft the dirtiest oil company in the world.
-In 2011, according to a survey conducted by the Federal Service for Supervision in the Sphere of Nature Management (Rosprirodnadzor) in Khanty-Mansi Autonomous Okrug, Rosneft allowed 2,727 oil spills, which is 75% of the total number of spills that occurs under the company.
+In 2011, according to a survey conducted by the Federal Service for Supervision in the Sphere of Nature Management (Rosprirodnadzor) in Khanty-Mansi Autonomous Okrug, Rosneft was responsible for 2,727 oil spills, which accounted for 75% of the total number of spills that occurred under the company.
 According to environmentalists, it is Rosneft's fault that more than 10,000 oil spills occur each year.
 The Hydrometeorological Centre of Russia has estimated that 4.5m tonnes of oil are spilled on the Russian mainland every year, that's seven times the BP Deepwater Horizon spill in the Gulf of Mexico in 2010.
-Often blamed is Rosneft's ageing infrastructure, so is the lack of government oversight.
-As a result of the environmental contamination, people have observed black water coming out of their taps, cattle has been stricken with tuberculosis, and fish have been found deformed.
+Often blamed is Rosneft's ageing infrastructure, as well as the lack of government oversight.
+As a result of the environmental contamination, people have observed black water coming out of their taps, cattle have been stricken with tuberculosis, and fish have been found deformed.

 Fracking

 In the first half of the 2000s, Sergei Bogdanchikov, then president of Rosneft, along with some journalists and experts, criticized Yukos and Sibneft for their use of hydraulic fracturing.
-However, in early November 2006, a number of journalists pointed out that the Priobskoye oil field of which it is owned by RN-Yuganskneftegaz, a subsidiary of Rosneft acquired from Yukos, produced the largest oil fracture in Russia with specialists of Newco Well Service.
+However, in early November 2006, several journalists pointed out that the Priobskoye oil field of which it is owned by RN-Yuganskneftegaz, a subsidiary of Rosneft acquired from Yukos, produced the largest oil fracture in Russia with specialists of Newco Well Service.
 The operation was conducted for seven hours and was broadcast live via the Internet to the office of Yuganskneftegaz.
 In 2007, the company planned to perform hydraulic fracturing of the formation at 440 wells.
-From 2009 to 2010, Rosneft remains one of the largest customers of the oilfield services company Schlumberger, which specializes in hydraulic fracturing.
+From 2009 to 2010, Rosneft was one of the largest customers of the oilfield services company Schlumberger, which specializes in hydraulic fracturing.

 Sanctions

-On 20 March 2014, the United States government sanctioned Rosneft CEO Igor Sechin in response to the Russian government's role in the ongoing unrest in Ukraine.
+On 20 March 2014, the United States government sanctioned Rosneft CEO Igor Sechin in response to the Russian government's role in the unrest in Ukraine.
 The sanctions include a travel ban to the United States, freezing of all assets of Sechin in the United States and a ban on business transactions between American citizens and corporations and Sechin and businesses he owns.
-On February 24 2022, his son Ivan Sechin was also sanctioned by the U.S. On February 28 2022, Igor Sechin was subjected to travel restrictions and had his assets frozen by the EU.
+On 24 February 2022, his son Ivan Sechin was also sanctioned by the U.S. On 28 February 2022, Igor Sechin was subjected to travel restrictions and had his assets frozen by the EU.

 Rosneft and many of its subsidiaries have been sanctioned in the past and appear on the Sectoral Sanctions Identification (SSI) List.
-Rosneft was added to the SSI on July 16 2014, and was sanctioned by the EU on September 8 2014.
+Rosneft was added to the SSI on 16 July 2014, and was sanctioned by the EU on 8 September 2014.

-On February 18, 2020, the US Department of the Treasury’s Office of Foreign Assets Control (“OFAC”) added Rosneft Trading S.A., a Swiss subsidiary of Rosneft, and its president Didier Casimiro to the Specially Designated Nationals (“SDN”) list.
+On 18 February 2020, the US Department of the Treasury's Office of Foreign Assets Control ("OFAC") added Rosneft Trading S.A., a Swiss subsidiary of Rosneft, and its president Didier Casimiro to the Specially Designated Nationals ("SDN") list.

+On 22 October 2025, the U.S. imposed further sanctions on Rosneft.